TouK/nussknacker/engine/flink/avro-util/README.md

 * resources consumption
   * closing of `SchemaRegistryClient`
   * sharing `SchemaRegistryClient` between sources if it is created from the same configuration
-* testing
-  * better handling formatting of test data - for now, in keys in test data there can't be a pipe character